MicrosoftDocs/microsoft-365-community/Community/which-task-management-option.md

 ### Pros

-- Quick and easy to get started which can be useful live in a meeting or in Chat with Self
+- Quick and easy to get started which can be useful live in a meeting or in a Chat with Self
 - Support for assignment and @mentions
 - Tasks can be assigned to multiple people